 For academic purposes, full-time status is determined by university policy.
 For requirements for your academic load and status, visit the Graduate School Rules (Section 8: Full-time Status and Minimum Registration Requirements).

-Typically in the fall and spring semesters, full time status is one of the following:
+Typically in the fall and spring semesters, full time academic status is one of the following:

 - 5 credit hours of graduate coursework.